cliff1976/mahlzeit/_posts/2019-01-01-early-bird.md

 Their sandwiches -- after 13:00 are a treat.
 Try the Early Bird Sandwich:  bacon, an egg, and herbed cream cheese on homemade bread.

 ## Reservations? ##
 Not sure they take 'em, to be honest.
+Frequently the larger long-bench tables end up shared between unrelated parties because they don't have enough space for all the 2- or 3-top tables they really need.

 ## Parking ##
 Try Am Protzenweiher, or Dultplatz if necessary and the season permits it.